EffGen: Enabling Small Language Models as Capable Autonomous Agents: Multi-Agent Orchestration Patterns and Coordination

 \paragraph{Performance Optimization.} Reduce overhead through efficient coordination and caching: \begin{itemize}[leftmargin=*,itemsep=2pt] \item Minimize communication: Batch messages, use shared state when appropriate \item Balance load: Distribute work evenly across parallel agents \item Cache results: Reuse agent outputs when tasks repeat \item Monitor overhead: Track coordination time vs computation time \end{itemize}

 Multi-agent orchestration provides patterns for decomposing complex tasks while maintaining explicit control over workflow, quality, and coordination.
-The four patterns span a spectrum from simple pipelines to sophisticated consensus-building, supporting diverse use cases from data processing to collaborative decision making.
+The patterns span a spectrum from simple pipelines to iterative collaborative discussion, supporting use cases from data processing to collaborative decision making.